Covistra/hapi-cmbf-restmod/README.md

 This HAPI plugin exposes helpers to easily create RESTful API from a model definition based on Joi schema.

-*It requires the use of other CMBF plugins*
+*It requires the use of other CMBF plugins.
+See [CMBF-Core](https://www.npmjs.com/package/cmbf-core) for more details*

 ## Install the plugin